Best Haircuts for Heart Shaped Faces

-In Part Four of our Face Shape Series we’re focusing on the most ‘lovely’ face shape – the Heart!
+In this edition of our Face Shape Series we’re focusing on the most ‘lovely’ face shape – the Heart!
 In this series, we are looking at how a haircut or color can affect your face shape and vice versa.
 (See last week: "Best Cut and Color for Square Faces").

 Heart shaped faces are widest in the cheekbone to forehead area and then move into a narrower chin.
 Because of this, those with the heart-shaped face will want to choose a cut that will keep their facial features looking proportionate, AKA narrowing the top-half of the face and widening the jaw line.
 Let’s do it!